October 9, 1989: The day Chris Evert played her last professional match

 On Monday, October 9, 1989, Evert woke up at 5:30 AM to play the final match of her long and successful career against 17-year old Martinez.
 Understandably, “Chrissie” felt a bit nervous as she later wrote in a diary published in World Tennis Magazine“I start to get uptight, but I finally convince myself not to worry, enjoy the competition, and work hard for one more match.”,

 Eventually, Evert played a very solid match to clinch the first point in this Fed Cup final, 6-3, 6-2.
-Actually, her performance was so great that, in the locker room, she almost second-guessed her decision of retiring.
+Actually, her performance was so great that, in the locker room, she almost second-guessed her decision to retire.

 “I’m having a hard time dealing with the finality of it all and still find myself questioning my decision to retire.
 When I think of how well I played this week and the adrenaline flowing and the highs of winning, it’s hard to think of retiring.
 But then I force myself to remember the hard work, intense concentration, sore body, total commitment and disheartening losses.
 Retirement is, all at once, very calming,” she said as per World Tennis Magazine.